oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_TextGeneration_with_LSTM/README.md

 |:---                     |:---
 | OS                      | Ubuntu* 22.04 (or newer)
 | Hardware                | Intel® Arc™, Data and Max series GPU
-| Software                | Intel® AI Analytics Toolkit (AI Kit)
+| Software                | Intel® AI Tools (AI Kit)

 ### For Local Development Environments

 You will need to download and install the following toolkits, tools, and components to use the sample.

-- **Intel® AI Analytics Toolkit (AI Kit)**
+- **Intel® AI Tools (AI Kit)**

-  You can get the AI Kit from [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#analytics-kit). <br> See [*Get Started with the Intel® AI Analytics Toolkit for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Kit installation information and post-installation steps and scripts.
+  You can get the AI Tools from [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#analytics-kit). <br> See [*Get Started with the Intel® AI Analytics Toolkit for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Kit installation information and post-installation steps and scripts.

 - **Jupyter Notebook**